AstarNetwork/astar-docs/docs/user-guides/mobile wallet.md

 11. If you have the EVM wallet, you can use it to navigate the dApps within the EVM environment.
 ---

-That's all and as a **REMINDER**, please make sure you save the seed phrase and password safe.
+That's all and as a **REMINDER**, please make sure you keep the seed phrase and password safe.